 This is a protected plant and must not be removed from the riverine kloofs where some good specimens still grace the land.
-In Australia the local tree fern there, C. australis, seems robust in more arid conditions, growing in great numbers in Eucalyptus dominated forests.
+In Australia the local tree fern common there, A. australis, seems robust in more arid conditions, growing in great numbers in Eucalyptus dominated forests.

-There are more than 500 species of tree ferns worldwide, most of which occur in South America, like C. cooperi.
-Other species adorn some of the Pacific Ocean islands (Joffe, 2001; www.farngarten.de).
+There are more than 500 species of tree ferns worldwide, most of which occur in South America.
+Other species adorn Australian landscapes and some of the Pacific Ocean islands (Joffe, 2001; www.farngarten.de).